 The other day I was having a decidedly un-Italian lunch.
 I’d driven 45 minutes south to Susa, Italy for sushi.
 It was my first day out with the car in Italy, without Paolo, thus the sushi.
 I’d mustered up the courage to take the winding Alps road, park half on the sidewalk, ask for a table for one, and order for myself in Italian.
 The wine was in order.

-There I sat with my glass of white wine, sushi and stack of flashcards working diligently on my Italian when someone caught my eye.
+There I sat with my glass of white wine, sushi, and a stack of flashcards working diligently on my Italian when someone caught my eye.
 Glancing up, I saw an older woman dressed in a leopard print coat, with a matching leopard print mask.
 She was the sort of woman you notice.
 The kind that seems just a half step off.
-Her voice a notch too loud.
-Her gestures taking up more space than her 5’2″ frame would imply.
+Her voice was a notch too loud.
+Her gestures took up more space than her 5’2″ frame would imply.
 Her mask, uselessly cupping her chin.

-Unlike other customers who waited by the door, she wandered into the restaurant and took up station between two tables.
-One of them mine.
+Unlike other customers who waited by the door, she wandered into the restaurant and stood between two tables.
+One of them was mine.
 An odd place to stand, I thought.